Accelerating Trust-Region Methods: An Attempt to Balance Global and Local Efficiency: Introduction

 \section{Introduction}

 In this paper, we consider the unconstrained convex optimization problem

 where $f:\mathbb{R}^n \to \mathbb{R}$ is a convex function.
 When the Hessian of the objective is available, second-order methods (SOMs) are particularly effective for solving~\eqref{eq.main problem}, especially when high-accuracy solutions are desired.
-Their power stems from a central property: Newton’s method achieves quadratic convergence in a neighborhood of any non-degenerate local minimum~\cite{polyak2007newton,more1982newton,nocedal1999numerical}.
+Their power stems from a central property: Newton’s method achieves quadratic convergence in a neighborhood of any nondegenerate minimizer~\cite{polyak2007newton,more1982newton,nocedal1999numerical}.
 Many SOMs are thus designed to approximate the Newton direction, allowing them to inherit its excellent local convergence behavior.

-In addition to local convergence, another important criterion for evaluating the effectiveness of optimization methods is their non-asymptotic global oracle complexity, which refers to the number of second-order subproblems (the oracle calls) needed to find an $\epsilon$-approximate solution~\cite{cartis2022evaluation}.
-Over the past decades, a few SOMs have been developed with such emphases ~\cite{nesterov2006cubic,mishchenko_regularized_2023,jiang2024nonconvexityuniversaltrustregionmethod,heHomogeneousSecondorderDescent2025}.
-In convex optimization, these methods can be further improved through acceleration techniques.
+In addition to local convergence, another important criterion for evaluating the effectiveness of optimization methods is their non-asymptotic global oracle complexity, namely, the number of oracle calls (i.e., second-order subproblems) required to obtain an approximate solution~\cite{cartis2022evaluation}.
+Over the past decades, a few SOMs have been developed with such emphases ~\cite{nesterov2006cubic,mishchenko2023regularized,jiang2026beyond,he2025homogeneous,curtis2021trust,he2023newton,cartis2011adaptive,cartis2011adaptive_i,curtis2017trust}.
+In the convex setting, several of these methods admit further improvements.